ciaosiyoku/GoLangTraining/README.md

 Hope you will find this interesting and if not, it's an indication that my go learning experience was boring.

 You are doing great already.

+This training was provided on Udemy by Todd McLeod.